roman-vynar/grafana-prometheus-influx.docker/README.md

 ![image](diagram.png)

 On the diagram, you can see the connections between 3 docker containers we are going to use.
-The containers themselves may run on different host machines, not necessary the same one.
+Grafana+Prometheus+InfluxDB container is supposed to be run on a monitor host and Prometheus exporters are supposed to be run on MySQL host.
-For demo purpose, my host machine has IP `192.168.56.107` and will run all three containers.
+For demo purpose, I will run all three containers on the single host machine with IP `192.168.56.107`.
-Note, under a host machine can be even a virtual machine.
+Note, as a host machine you can of course use a virtual machine.

 ### Running Grafana+Prometheus+InfluxDB container